 Some research (Froming, 1982) looked at the differences between two delineated forms of self-awareness manipulations.
 Using a mirror will help an individual to be self-aware of the internal presence of the self.
 An audience helps an individual to become self-aware of the public representation of the self.
 The two differ in that there are societal expectations that render the self separate.

-An effort to reconstruct the human dilemma has made great strides to reinvent self-awareness as a constructive concept in psychology (Silvia, 2004).
-Humans viewing themselves merely as objects can have detrimental psychological effects on overall well-being.
+An effort to reconstruct the human dilemma has made great strides to reinvent self-awareness as a constructive concept in psychology (Silvia & O’Brien, 2004).
+Humans viewing themselves merely as objects can have detrimental psychological effects on overall wellbeing.
 The key to self-awareness is the concept of inclusion of objective and subjective states and the practice of self-compassion (Neff, 2011).

 For directed change to take place, the ability to reflect on one’s thoughts, feelings, and behaviors is paramount.
-A scale to measure self-reflection was created (Grant, 2002) to better understand the various ranges of metacognition in order to aid people in goal achievement.
+A scale to measure self-reflection was created (Grant et al., 2002) to better understand the various ranges of metacognition in order to aid people in goal achievement.
 This research found validation in the skill of effective self-reflection, self-regulation, and intentionality in goal achievement.